shayanaimi/vns-prm-pop/README.md

 - _budget-override_ - budget constraint of the orienteering problem
 - _dubins-radius_ - turning radius of dubins vehicle
 - _dubins-resolution_ - number of heading samples in target locations
+- _neighborhood-places_ - number of "neighbors" or discretized points around the circumference of each neighborhood
+- _neighborhood-radius_ - radius of each neighborhood

 The configuration parameters can be also set as a command line parameters, e.g. by running